transeptorlabs/transeptor-bundler/README.md

 ### Environment variables

-List of all environment variables supported by the Relayer.
+List of all environment variables supported by the node.

 ```bash
 # Required for production